-- According to legend, Alexander the Great wanted to meet the Greek philosopher Diogenes and to offer to fulfil a wish for Diogenes.
-When Alexander asked Diogenes what he desired, Diogenes replied: “Stand away from my sunlight”.
-He said this because Alexander and his followers were blocking the sun from Diogenes who was, prior to the royal interruption, in contemplation in the sunlight.
+- According to legend, Alexander the Great wanted to meet the Greek philosopher Diogenes and to offer to fulfill a wish for Diogenes.
+When Alexander asked Diogenes what he desired, Diogenes replied: “Stand away from my sunlight.”
+He said this because Alexander was blocking the sun from Diogenes, who was in contemplation in the sunlight.
 Alexander was so struck by this, and admired Diogenes so much, that he said to his followers, “But truly if I were not Alexander, I would be Diogenes.”

 - The Egyptian cult of Alexander the Great in ancient Egypt during the Hellenistic period (323–31 BC), was promoted by the Greek Ptolemaic dynasty.
 The cult included the worship of the deified conqueror-king Alexander the Great, which formed the basis for the ruler cult of the Ptolemies.

 - Title: Alexander Sarcophagus

 - Material: Pentelic marble